 - Other Apps

 A few years back, while managing a software development department, I developed an efficient software factory based on lean principals that directly supported a $2Billion per year business.
 It didn’t start out that way and took a couple of attempts to get it working well.
 When I acquired the department things seemed to be in chaos. • Developers would take on work directly from customers and disappear until it was promoted into production by the same developer • No load balancing of work among team members • Little communication with co-workers or management • Very little formal documentation existed for code that required periodic regulatory audits • No consistency between developers’ code • Therefore, nobody could work on each other’s code • Post-product release bugs were the norm, not the exception In truth much of the team had their heart in the right place.
-They had been working with some of our customers for 10+ years and were absolutely focused on cu
+They had been working with some of our customers for 10+ years and were absolutely focused on custome

 - Other Apps